mbromberek/race_finisher_analyze/README.md

 - Steamboat_Dist_analyze.ipynb - Analyze results of Steamboat race for 15K or 4 mile distance
 - Steamboat_all_analyze.ipynb - Analyze counts of Steamboat race for 15K and 4 mile distance

+Inside html_notebooks directory can view python code as webpages

 ## Export
 ### To HTML without showing python code
 ```